YuChengTsai/Delphi-Design-patterns/README.md

-# Design-patterns

-Hello, This Design Patterns use Delphi.
+# Design patterns implemented in Delphi5